Wednesday, October 14, 2009

-Chillen Guitars takes the traditional (if there is such a thing) cigar box guitar a step forward.
-We make and sell handmade 4-string cigar box guitars, fully fretted with a real electric humbucker pickup and volume control.
+These monster takes the traditional (if there is such a thing) cigar box guitar a step forward.

-If you dig the sounds of Southern Rock, and Electric Blues this could be your weapon of choice.
+If you dig the sounds of Southern Rock, and electric Blues this could be your weapon of choice.
 The action is set for slide, but still low enough to be fretted at the top of the neck.
+Tuning can be set to whatever you wish, this particular model is set to open E (ala Duane Allman and Derek Trucks).

 Model features:

-- All wooden cigar Box body -
+- Wooden Cigar Box body

 - Shaped poplar neck 1 1/2" wide